 Then, when you talk to the client and you realize they want five posts a day on Twitter, 5 posts a day on Facebook, and five on Instagram, you can make a specialized package for them in your proposal.

 You’ll need to estimate how long it will take you based on exactly what they want you to do, plus your expenses.

-When adding fees for images or anything you must outsource it’s common to mark that up by 1.5 times.
-So, for example, if you outsource to a graphic designer to create the images, you’ll want to know how much they are going to charge you.
+When adding fees for images or anything you must outsource. it’s common to mark that up by 1.5 times.
+So, for example, if you outsource image creation to a graphic designer, you’ll want to know how much they are going to charge you.